JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Why_Do_We_Need_Leaders.md

 Why do any of us need a lesser person than Jesus to follow?
 Perhaps it is because Jesus refuses, in love, to do as we ask — to tell us exactly what we should be doing.
 Are we not supposed to be doing the will of God?
 So why can't we get our orders directly?
 Is it that a false idea has infiltrated into our minds on what the will of God really means?
 In answer to a question Jesus said:

 > “_The will of God is the way of God, partnership with the choice of God in the face of any potential alternative.
-To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true._” ([UB 130:2.7](/en/The_Urantia_Book/130#p2_7))
+To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true._” (<a id="a39_297"></a>[UB 130:2.7](/en/The_Urantia_Book/130#p2_7))

 In seeking to know and to do the will of God, it is not so much what we do but how we do it that is important.
 God is not going to make our decisions for us.
 We make spiritual progress only through making our own decisions.
 Making them in accordance with the will of God simply means making God-like decisions, then carrying them out in a God-like manner.
 Our role model to do this is to be discovered in the life and teachings of Jesus. _The URANTIA Book_ tells us:

 > “_Material evolution has provided you a life machine, your body; the Father himself has endowed you with the purest spirit reality known in the universe, your Thought Adjuster.
 But into your hands, subject to your own decisions, has been given mind, and it is by mind that you live or die.
-It is within this mind and with this mind that you make those moral decisions which enable you to achieve Adjuster likeness, and that is Godlikeness._” ([UB 111:1.4](/en/The_Urantia_Book/111#p1_4))
+It is within this mind and with this mind that you make those moral decisions which enable you to achieve Adjuster likeness, and that is Godlikeness._” (<a id="a43_445"></a>[UB 111:1.4](/en/The_Urantia_Book/111#p1_4))

 But we persist in wanting direct orders — to be told what to do.
 How can Jesus tell us the future!
 He knows full well that the future is God's.
 He knows full well that God will arm us, with all that is required to cope with and overcome any adversity which might come our way.